aleyu0/cse15l-lab-reports/labtwo.md

 ```
 java StringServer <Port_Number>
 ```
-*Note: <Port_Number> is replaced with a valid integer.
-In the case of the example below, port `6565` is used.*
+*Note:* `<Port_Number>` *is replaced with a valid integer.
+In the case of the example below, port* `6565` *is used.*

 When the program executes, a web server is online.
 We are given the message in the terminal:
 ```
 Server Started!
 Visit http://localhost:6565 to visit.
 ```

-We can now head over to our web browser to visit the webserver.
+We can now head over to our web browser to visit the web server.

 We start by visiting the web server without adding any queries at the end.

 <img width="600" alt="localhost_no_query" src="https://user-images.githubusercontent.com/83614302/215251981-152c2c84-8ae7-4f35-8f51-756965630389.png">

-As you can see our prompt is outputted.
-This is because handleRequest checks if there are any queries in the URI and if there are any items in the arraylist that was initialised at execution.
+As you can see, our prompt is outputted.
+This is because `handleRequest` checks if there are any queries in the URI and whether there are any items in the arraylist.
 When there aren't any, the program will output this prompt.
-If the query was empty and there were items in the arraylist the list will be output it as we will see below.
+If the query was empty and there were items in the arraylist the list will be outputed as we will see below.

-The next image shows when we add a few elements to the arraylist through the URI.
+The following images show what happens when we add a few elements to the arraylist through the URI.

 <img width="600" alt="query_Cars" src="https://user-images.githubusercontent.com/83614302/215252323-b6ff8f9e-c7bb-43b5-971d-9bbf4920d0cd.png"> <img width="600" alt="query_Trains" src="https://user-images.githubusercontent.com/83614302/215252332-6e17c7dc-a9b6-4ae2-bcb3-1812eca436e8.png"> <img width="600" alt="query_Planes" src="https://user-images.githubusercontent.com/83614302/215252336-5877b3b7-0da4-4703-9a9c-a046946d898c.png">

-When the URI is entered, it will be passed to the `handleRequest` method which would first distinguish whether there `/add-message` is the path.
+When the URI is entered, it will be passed to the `handleRequest` method which would first distinguish whether there is a `/add-message` path.
 If so, the program will make sure that the query is formatted (as in has `?s=`) correctly.
 Once that is confirmed, the program will add the element in the query to the arraylist.
 Once that's done, the `handleRequest` method will call the `printString` method with the parameter of the arraylist.
 This method uses a for-loop to create a string with a new line for each element.
-This string can then be returned by `handleRequest` to display on screen.
+This string can then be returned by `handleRequest` to be display on screen.

 Finally we can check the URI with no query again.
 Since there are elements in the arraylist, the program will print the list using the `printString` method.